Jadesola28/AI-Governance-Portfoilio-for-an-Automated-Loan-Underwring-System/README.md

-# AI-Governance-Portfoilio-for-an-Automated-Loan-Underwring-System
+# AI Governance Portfolio for an Automated Loan Underwring System
-AI Governance Portfoilio for an Automated Loan Underwring System
+AI Governance Portfolio for an Automated Loan Underwring System